Department of Banking and Consumer Finance (Department) is charged

 to close an institution operating in an unsafe and unsound manner.

 The Department has met all the standards of the Conference of State Bank Supervisors (CSBS) accreditation program and was officially accredited June 6, 1996.
-The Department has since been re-accredited three times, most recently August 10, 2011.
+The Department has since been re-accredited four times, most recently August 1, 2016.
 The Department will continue to be subject to an annual self assessment and an on site re-accreditation every five years by representatives of CSBS.

 CSBS is the professional association of state officials responsible